terrianx/blueair/README.md

    - Buttons and links have special underline animation

 ---
-© Yu Xiao 2022.
+© Terrian Xiao 2022.
 All rights reserved.